autumn-mck/site-astro/src/content/markdownPosts/blog/2024/stagnation-of-phones/index.md

 ![Close-up photo of ice crystals](./7t-photo-2.jpg)

 Compared to photos from the flip 4, I really can't tell if it's better or not?
-If I'm having to pixel peep to find any differences then they must be pretty negligable.
+If I'm having to pixel peep to find any differences then they must be pretty negligible.
 Both can take fantastic photos, which is more than good enough for me!

 ![Photo of the flowerbeds in front of the palm house in Botanic Gardens, Belfast](./flip4-photo-1.jpg)